 One of the challenges that some facilities face when using these boards is figuring out exactly how to label the boards in an efficient and easy to read way.
 While you can certainly use dry-erase marketers, that can get time consuming and if the person doing the labeling doesn’t have good hand writing, it can be difficult to read.

 Fortunately, there is another option.
-You can purchase vinyl chart tape (which can be found here), which is made of high quality vinyl that will stick right to the board.
+You can purchase vinyl chart tape, which is made of high quality vinyl that will stick right to the board.
 It can easily be removed and placed in another spot, so you can make adjustments throughout the day as they are needed.
 There are quite a few different options to consider when using vinyl chart tape to help organize your visual control board:

 You can come up with your own method of using this tape on your boards.
 The important thing is that you find a system that works well, and that everyone in the facility can see and understand without a problem.
 Keep in mind that you want to make sure the board is clear and easy to read at a glance.
 If people have to spend several minutes trying to decipher what the chart is saying, you will want to rethink your approach.